The Top 10 Best Chinese Motorcycles Worth Considering

 In much the same way Jaguar, Land Rover and MG thrive in China for their unashamedly British heritage, several brands have returned the favour by calling upon our quintessentially classic silhouettes for inspiration with their efforts.

-As such, you’d likely cause a few mouths to drop open if you pull up on an AJS Cadwell Clubman and revealed its origin… not least because the name itself couldn’t sound more ‘Keep Calm and Carry On’.
+As such, you’d likely cause a few mouths to drop open if you pull up on an AJS Cadwell Clubman and reveal its origin… not least because the name itself couldn’t sound more ‘Keep Calm and Carry On’.

 History buffs will point out AJS is of course a relic of the once thriving British motorcycle industry but having been fairly dormant for decades afterwards, it took to importing Chinese-manufactured models to furrow its little portion of the market today, including the eager 125cc Cadwell Clubman.